-There are currently about 3 out of the thousands of insurance companies available in the U.S. right now that may offer some diabetics a preferred life insurance rate, but 99% or more of all diabetics won’t qualify for a preferred rate.
+There are currently 4 out of the thousands of insurance companies available in the U.S. right now that may offer some diabetics a preferred life insurance rate, but 90% or more of all diabetics won’t usually qualify for a preferred rate.

 We had 1 semi-recent case offered preferred, but it was only on permanent life insurance…not term.

 I’ll elaborate more on the companies that may currently offer “preferred” rates to diabetics down below.

 There was also a company 10+ year ago called U.S. Financial Life that would offer preferred term life insurance rates to some diabetics, but they’re no longer offering life insurance at all…

 Pay more attention to the actual cost, forget the rate class